-Eosinophilia: Discontinuation of Clozaril is recommended if the eosinophil count rises above 3.0x109 /l; therapy should be restarted only after the eosinophil count has fallen below 1.0x109 /l.
-Discontinuation of Thrombocytopenia: Clozaril therapy is recommended if the platelet count falls below 50x109 /l.
+Eosinophilla: Discontinuation of Clozaril is recommended if the eosinophil count rises above 3.0x109 /l; therapy should be restarted only after the eosinophil count has fallen below 1.0x109 /l.
+Discontinuation of Thrombocytopenia: Clozaril therapy is recommended if the platelet count falls below 50x10° /l.
 Cardiovascular disorders: Orthostatic hypotension, with or without syncope, can occur during Clozaril treatment.
 Rarely, collapse can be profound and may be accompanied by cardiac and/or respiratory arrest which is more likely to occur with concurrent use of certain medications (See SPC for more details) and during initial titration with rapid dose escalation.
 Patients starting Clozaril treatment require close medical supervision.
 Clozaril is associated with an increased risk of myocarditis, pericarditis/pericardial effusion and cardiomyopathy; and if suspected, Clozaril treatment should be promptly stopped and the patient immediately referred to a cardiologist.
 Patients with clozapine-induced myocarditis or cardiomyopathy should not be re-exposed to Clozarii.
 In patients who are diagnosed with cardiomyopathy while on Clozarii treatment, there is potential to develop mitral valve incompetence, including mild or moderate mitral regurgitation.
 Myocarditis or cardiomyopathy should be suspected in patients who experience persistent tachycardia at rest, especially in the first two months of treatment, and/or palpitations, arrhythmias, chest pain and other signs and symptoms of heart failure or symptoms mimicking myocardial infarction.
 Flu-like symptoms may also be present.
 Myocardial infarction (MI): There have been post marketing reports of MI which include fatal cases.
 Epilepsy: Patients with a history of epilepsy should be closely observed during Clozaril therapy since dose related convulsions have been reported.
-Hepatic impairment: Patients with stable pre-existing liver disorders or liver dysfunction need should be closely observed using clozali interapy since dose related convolusions have been reported.
-In particular liver function tests.
+Hepatic impairment: Patients with stable pre-existing liver disorders or liver dysfunction need regular liver function tests.
 If the LFTs are elevated, discontinue Clozaril and resume only if LFTs return to normal.
 Dyslipidemia: Undesirable alterations in lipids have been observed in patients treated with atypical antipsychotics, including Clozaril.
 Clinical monitoring, including baseline and periodic follow-up lipid evaluations in patients using clozapine, is recommended.
 Anticholinergic effects: Use with care in patients with a history of colonic disease, a history of lower abdominal surgery, glaucoma, narrow angle glaucoma, prostatic enlargement and in patients receiving concomitant medications known to cause constipation, megacolon and intestinal infarction/ischaemia, paralytic ilius.
-Pyrexia: High temperatures should be evaluated carefully to rule out underlying infection, agranulocytosis or Neuroleptic Malignant Syndrome (NMS).
+Psyrexia:, High temperatures should be evaluated carefully to rule out underlying infection, agranulocytosis or Neuroleptic Malignant Syndrome (NMS).
 If NMS is confirmed, discontinue Clozaril immediately and administer appropriate medical measures.
 Patients with rare hereditary problems of galactose intolerance should not take Clozaril.
 Impaired glucose tolerance and/or development or exacerbation of diabetes mellitus has been reported rarely during treatment with clozapine.
 Falls: Clozaril may cause seizures, somnolence and other conditions that could lead to falls.
-Fall risk assessments should be performed on patients with exacerbating treatment with colorabilism: Clozani may cause setzures, son interiore and other conditions.
-Risk of thromboembolism: Immobilisation of patients with exacerbating conditions.
-Risk of thromboembolism: Immobilisation of patients while development of thromboembolism: Immobilisation of patients with dementia.
-Caution when prescribing to pregnant women.
-Mothers receiving Clozaril should not breast-feed.
+Fall risk assessments should be performed on patients with exacerbating conditions.
+Risk of thromboembolism: Immobilisation of patients should be avoided due to reports of thromboembolism.
+Increased mortality in elderly patients with dementia.
+Caution when prescribing to pregnant women, Mothers receiving Clozaril should not breast-feed.
 Adequate contraceptive measures must be ensured in women of childbearing potential.
 Neonates exposed to antipsychotic drugs (including Clozaril), during the third trimester of pregnancy are at risk of adverse reactions including extrapyramidal and/or withdrawal symptoms that may vary in severity and duration following delivery.
 There have been reports of agitation, hypertonia, hypotonia, tremor, somnolence, respiratory distress or feeding disorder.
 Consequently, newborns should be monitored carefully.
 Activities such as driving or operating machinery should be avoided, especially during the initial weeks of treatment.